Residency in Radiation Oncology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 - All additional direct interfaces with patients and/or allied providers as part of the appropriate process of clinical care for a patient.

 Clinical rotations are 10-12 weeks in duration, during which residents work one on one with a supervising attending physician.
 Clinical rotations expose residents to all cancer disease sites, and the management of benign disease.

-The program’s didactic schedule consists of morning conferences, lectures, journal clubs, seminars at the Feinstein Institute for Medical Research, and several courses such as radiobiology, physics, and research.
+The program’s didactic schedule consists of morning conferences, lectures, journal clubs, seminars at the Feinstein Institutes for Medical Research, and several courses such as radiobiology, physics, and research.
 Each conference and lecture is focused on a disease site.
 In addition, radiation oncology grand rounds, multidisciplinary conferences, and resident core lecture series provide didactic lectures on palliative care and pathology.

 The Radiation Medicine Department serves all of Northwell Health, the second largest secular nonprofit health system in the United States, and the largest health system of any type in the Northeast.
 The health system spans 23 hospitals in four New York City boroughs and both Nassau and Suffolk counties, serving a potential population of more than 17 million people.
 The majority of departmental functions are centralized at our facility in the Center for Advanced Medicine in Lake Success, NY, opposite the Long Island Jewish Medical Center campus.
 The department is an integral part of the new Zucker School of Medicine and functions seamlessly within clinics located in the two tertiary referral hospitals of the health system, Long Island Jewish Medical Center and North Shore University Hospital.

 The Hofstra North Shore-LIJ School of Medicine (now the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell) was established in the summer of 2010 as the first new school of allopathic medicine in New York state in over 30 years, and the first located in Nassau County.